QuNets/quasar/README.md

 baselines, and collecting experiment traces.

-This public release contains the core framework, tests, and runnable demos used to exercise the simulator stack.
-Paper-scale 24-hour Walker-Delta sweeps, generated datasets, and final figure-generation scripts are maintained separately during submission preparation and are not included in this public repository.
+This public release contains the core framework, tests, and runnable demos used to exercise the simulator stack, including a small SGP4-backed TLE fixture demo.
+Paper-scale 24-hour Walker-Delta sweeps, the 60-satellite Starlink TLE subset, generated datasets, and final figure-generation scripts are maintained separately during submission preparation and are not included in this public repository.